Orhan: Initial expansion

 Orhan invaded Byzantine territories in northwest Anatolia.
 First, in 1321, Orhan captured Mudanya, the port linking the city of Bursa to the Sea of Marmara coast.
-He then sent a column under Konur Alp towards the west Black Sea coast; another column under Aqueda to capture Kocaeli, and finally a column to capture the southeast coast of the Sea of Marmara.
+He then sent a column under Konur Alp towards the west Black Sea coast; another column under Akça Koca to capture Kocaeli, and finally a column under Abdurrahman Ghazi to capture the southeast coast of the Sea of Marmara.
 Then, he captured Bursa by persuading its Byzantine commander to defect.
 As Evrenos Bey, he became a commander of light cavalry, and he and his sons and grandsons led Ottoman troops in the Balkans.
 Once Bursa was captured, Orhan sent cavalry towards the Bosphorus, capturing Byzantine towns on the Marmara coast.
 There were even sightings of Ottoman light cavalry along the Bosphorus coast, and Ottoman forces laid siege to Nicaea (second only to Constantinople in the Byzantine Empire).

 In 1329, Byzantine Emperor Andronikos III led a mercenary army to relieve Nicaea and regain Kocaeli.
-In the ensuing battle of Pelekanon (now Darica, near Scutari, now Üsküdar), on 10 or 15 June, Orhan's disciplined troops routed the Byzantines.
+In the ensuing battle of Pelekanon (near Nicomedia, Bithynia.

+Present day: Maltepe, Turkey), on 10 or 15 June, Orhan's disciplined troops routed the Byzantines.
 Thereafter Andronikos abandoned the idea of getting Kocaeli back and never again conducted a field battle against Ottoman forces.

 Nicaea surrendered to Orhan after a three-year siege that concluded in 1331.
 Orhan captured Nicomedia in 1337.
 Orhan gave the command of Nicomedia to his eldest son, Suleyman Pasha, who had directed the operations of the siege.

-In 133, Orhan captured Scutari; most of northwest Anatolia was in Ottoman hands.
+In 1338, Orhan captured Scutari; most of northwest Anatolia was in Ottoman hands.
 The Byzantines still controlled the coastal strip from Şile on the Black Sea to Scutari and the city of Amastris (now Amasra) in Paphlagonia, but these were so scattered and isolated as to be no threat to the Ottomans.